ENVIRONMENTAL ACCOUNTING AS A FACTOR OF LOCAL BUSINESS COMPETITIVENESS STIMULATION (THE CASE OF THAILAND)

 Social and Ecological Accounting Matrix: an Empirical Study for China.
 (2000).
 Xiaoming PAN Institute of Systems Science Chinese Academy of Sciences (Academia Sinica) Beijing 100080, P.R.
 China January.

 Tamborra, M. & Pavan, M. (2005).
 Environmental Expenditures.
-In: Green Accounting in Europe, Chapter 15.
+In: Green Accounting in Europe.
 Edward Elgar Publishing.

 International College Suan Sunandha